Ready to Look Expensive?

 So, it’s no wonder that many Gen Z-ers and Millennials are now on the look for stores like Revolve.

-Before we dig deeper into Revolve’s nitty-gritty details in our FAQ section, let’s first take a closer look at its top alternatives.
+Before we dig deeper into Revolve’s nitty-gritty details in our FAQ section, let’s first look at its top alternatives.

 One of the best parts about browsing Shopbop* is how it opens your eyes to current trends.
-So, if you’re running low on outfit ideas, you can just check out the “Most Hearted” page to see what people are raving about now.
+So, if you’re running low on outfit ideas, check out the “Most Hearted” page to see what people are raving about now.

 You don’t have to worry about shipping or whether the store is legit.
 After all, Shopbop is owned by Amazon Inc.